 Bill Payment Options

-- PAY BY CREDIT CARD: The customer may pay by credit card with Mastercard, Visa, or Discover on the Internet.
+Payment by credit card with Mastercard, Visa, or Discover on the Internet.
 The website is paymyutilitybill.com.
 There is a 5% access fee per transaction to use this service.
-Payments post to the customer’s account by close of the second business day.
+Payments post to account by close of second business day.

-- CHECK BY PHONE: The customer can call toll free 877-855-4846, and with their bank’s routing number and their checking account number, they can pay over the telephone.
+Call toll free 877-855-4846 with bank routing number and checking account number.
 There is a $3.95 service fee per transaction by Compass Bank for this service.
-Payments post to the customer’s account by close of the second business day.
+Payments post to account by close of second business day.

-- VIA WESTERN UNION: The customer can make payments at either H.E.B. or Kroger.
+Payment at H.E.B. or Kroger.
 There is a service fee of $1.50 per transaction.
-Payments post to the customer’s account by close of the second business day.
+Payments post to account by close of second business day.

-- DIRECT PAYMENT PLAN: This option allows the customer to set up automatic withdrawals from their bank account each month to pay their water bill.
-The customer will be charged a $1.00 service fee, per month, for this service.
-Payments will post to the customer’s account by the due date of their water bill.
+Setup automatic withdrawal from bank account each month to pay water bill.
+There is a $1.00 service fee, per month, for this service.
+Payments post to account by due date on water bill.

-- IN PERSON: And of course, the customer can always bring a payment by our office Monday through Friday, 8-4.
-For after hours, our drop box is available and under surveillance at all times.
+For after hours, drop box is available and under surveillance at all times.